 Years of Service Vacation Benefits (Days)

+Tours or our vioc ( Duys )

 Less than one 10

 One to eight 15

 Eight to Thirteen 18

 More than thirteen 20

 The vacation pay benefits for any employee not used during the calendar year may be carried over to the next calendar year, but are not permitted to exceed twice the vacation pay benefits the employee earned per year.
 The employee forfeits any excess leave.